Town Engineering Renovation and Expansion

-The Town Engineering Building project will expand the department’s footprint from approximately 110,500 to 128,000 gross square feet – combining the construction of a two-story, 17,500 gross square feet addition on the south side of the building with the renovation of existing areas.
+The project will expand the department’s footprint from approximately 110,500 to 128,000 gross square feet – combining the construction of a two-story, 17,500 gross square feet addition on the South side of the building with the renovation of existing areas.
 The proposed project consists of approximately 24,000 gross square feet between the addition and renovated areas.
-The plan features open instructional spaces and large collaboration areas that will allow students and faculty to engage in active learning and discussion, and an overall design that is inviting and inclusive, and will surround students in a dynamic living-learning environment and community.
+The project impacts students (engineering and non-engineering) across campus with university classrooms on the second floor of Town Engineering.

 Create instructional spaces that are right-sized, flexible and facilitate project learning as well as remote learning